OverviewDammazwillinge 3275 m

 Urner Alps - or Uri Alps - are located in the district of Uri, in Central Switzerland.
-The group lie amongst the three most popular passes in Switzerland: Sustenpass to the North, Furkapass to the South and Grimselpass to the West.
+The massif is located amongst the three most popular passes in Switzerland: Sustenpass to the North, Furkapass to the South and Grimselpass to the West.
 This group is famous in reason of its compact and fine granite, that can stand comparison with Mt.
 Blanc.

 Dammazwillinge is an attractive peak located on the Gletschorn- Schöllenen ridge, just North-West to Gletschhorn-Spur, a fine granite climbing destinations in the Uri Alps Group ins a superlative environment.
 After the super-classic SW Pfeiler, some other interesting routes have been climbed on its South-West face.
 The granite is excellent and reddish, alternating rough slabs and fine cracks.